TipQuickly logoTipQuickly

 Tipping Etiquette in the USA — What Tourists and Locals Need to Know

-Updated May 2025 · 4 min read
+May 1, 2026 · 8 min read

 Tipping in the United States is not optional — it is a deeply embedded social norm that functions as a core part of workers' wages.
 Unlike many countries where tipping is a pleasant bonus, in the US it is expected and skipping it is considered rude or even insulting.
+For international visitors, this comes as a surprise.
+For American locals who grew up with the system, the expanding scope of tip requests in 2026 has created new confusion about what is actually obligatory versus what is merely prompted.

 Why Americans Tip So Much